Attack on Prekaz: Burial

 The local Council for the Defense of Human Rights and Freedoms was contacted by the police to collect the bodies, but when the council requested documentation about the deceased none was made public.
 According to the council, the police had moved the corpses to a Pristina morgue before returning them to the Drenica area.
 On 9 March, the police warned that if the bodies weren't buried by their families they would be buried by the authorities, while the families requested autopsies to be performed.

 On 10 March, the police got a bulldozer and dug a mass grave near Prekaz, and buried the bodies, ten of which were still unidentified at that time.
 Families had hoped that autopsies might be performed, but a group of doctors from Pristina, the families of the deceased, representatives from the Catholic Church, the Muslim community and international human rights organizations were denied access to the area.
 The heads of the Serbian police accused the organizations that they had smuggled weapons into the region in the past.
 On 11 March, the bodies were reburied according to Islamic tradition.

-Forty-two individuals, Albanians, were identified to have died in Donji Prekaz during the operation.
-Six Albanians died in the nearby village of Lauša under unclear circumstances.
+Forty-two individuals of Albanian ethnicity were confirmed to have died in Prekaz i Epërm during the operation.
+Six Albanians died in the nearby village of Llaushë under unclear circumstances.